EXID: 2019–present: Group hiatus, Japanese activities, and 10th anniversary comeback

 On December 31, 2018, EXID performed at Taipei New Year's Eve Countdown Party in Taipei, Taiwan, and stayed there through the countdown to 2019.

 In February 2019, EXID held their second Japanese live tour, titled "2019 EXID Valentine Japan Live Tour".
 Their debut Japanese album, Trouble, was released on April 3, 2019.
 Trouble debuted and peaked at number 12 on the Oricon Albums Chart and at number 23 on Billboard Japan's Hot Albums.
 It also peaked at number 10 on Billboard Japan's Top Albums Sales, with 4,831 physical copies sold in its first week.
 In early May 2019, members Hani and Jeonghwa decided to not renew their contracts with Banana Culture.
 Shortly after, it was announced that the group will release an extended play on May 15, 2019.
 It was agreed that all the members would participate in promotion activities and after the promotions concluded, the group would enter an indefinite hiatus so each member could focus on individual activities.
 EXID released their fifth EP "We" alongside the title track "Me & You" on May 15, 2019.
 The EP debuted at 8 on the US World Albums Chart, becoming their fourth top 10 entry on the chart.
 It sold 24,423 physical copies in South Korea that month.
 Banana Culture later clarified that the group would continue activities as five in Japan for another year, with a Japanese tour entitled "2019 EXID Summer Live Tour" beginning in August.

-EXID released a Japanese single entitled "Bad Girl For You" on December 25, 2019.
+EXID released a Japanese single entitled "Bad Girl For You" on December 25.

 On January 15, 2020, Hyelin also left Banana Culture, followed by Solji on February 5, and finally Elly on March 25.

-On August 19, 2020, EXID released their second Japanese album, B.L.E.S.S.E.D.
+On August 19, EXID released their second Japanese album, B.L.E.S.S.E.D.

 On July 14, 2022, it was announced that EXID will return to hold the 'EXID 2022 Japan-Final-Live Tour' in September, which was originally scheduled to be held in 2020, but had to be postponed due to COVID-19.

-On August 13, 2022, EXID came together for a special program celebrating their 10th anniversary.

-On September 7, 2022, EXID announced via SNS that they would release their 3-track album X on September 29.
+On August 13, EXID came together for a special program celebrating their 10th anniversary.
+On September 7, EXID announced via SNS that they would release their 3-track single album X on September 29.

+In March 2025, the group reunited to perform Baby Vox's "Get Up" for Immortal Songs 2's "Artist Baby Vox" special episode.